 - Demonstrated understanding and experience working with grantees and subcontractors and grants and subcontractor procedures

 - Ability to professionally communicate across all levels of an organization and the external

 - Excellent written and oral communication skills, and fluency in English

-Women and persons with disabilities, marginalized and disadvantaged communities are encouraged to apply.
+Women, persons with disabilities, and those from marginalized and disadvantaged communities are encouraged to apply.

 |Position Type||Full Time|